 While occasional random messages may occur for various reasons, persistent and suspicious text messages that you cannot account for may indicate unauthorized access or the presence of tracking activities.

-When your phone is being tracked, specific monitoring software or malware may use text messages to gather information or communicate with the tracking entity.
+When your phone is being tracked, specific monitoring software or malware may use text messages or even email to gather information or communicate with the tracking entity.
+By the way, you can find out how to detect and stop email tracking.
 These messages can be disguised or designed to appear innocuous, containing unusual requests, unsolicited links, and usually from unknown senders.
 If you continue to receive unexpected text messages, it might be one of the signs your phone is tapped.

 A mobile phone that restarts automatically even when it is not low on battery, undergoing a system update, or technical glitch, might be tracked.
 Auto restarts refer to instances where your phone unexpectedly shuts down and reboots without user input or command.
 If you notice that your phone undergoes this problem frequently without apparent triggers and at the most unexpected time, it might have tracking software installed.